Wednesday, 13 November 2019

 My hands and feet in chains as I am tempted to dance dance

-Every soul has thus been beckoned to this waltz tied in chains
+Every soul has thus been beckoned in chains to this waltz

 O the Wielder of smiling eyes let there be no holds barred